 Worried about soccer rules?

-Don’t worry you are not alone, most parents started learning about the rules on the soccer field.
+Don’t worry you are not alone, most parents started learning about the rules on the sideline of the soccer field.

 Question 2: What Is The Best Age To Start Playing Soccer?